 How to calculate net income?

-It is super easy to determine net income of your business.
-You only need a simple formula:
+It is super easy to determine the net income of your business.
+Here you are the net income formula that lets you quickly calculate your incomes.

 Net Income = Profits – Cost of Goods Sold – Expenses